s427/MARL/readme.md

 ## Version history

 - v.
+2.0
+  - code refactoring: MARL now uses Astro to build its HTML code as well as optimize and bundle its assets (CSS, SVG, images).
+  - all assets used to build MARL are now stored in the `dev` folder.
+  - the compiled, ready-to-use app can be found in the `dist` folder.
+  - except for the fact that it's now minified and packaged differently, everything works exactly the same as in version 1.3 for the end user (no new features).
+- v.
 1.3
   - [NEW] dark theme
     - will be set automatically based on your OS or browser preference (default to light if no preference is detected)